-When rational choices and ethical direction is left to the heat of the moment, as we cope with both pretentious Trump and coronavirus lives lost, we human beings are bound to fail, due to our many weaknesses.
+When rational choices and ethical direction is left to the heat of the moment, as we cope with both pretentious Trump and coronavirus lives lost, we human beings are bound to fail, due to our many inherent weaknesses.
 What is disparately needed is rational, ethical insight and direction to help us decide, “no, this or that is wrong”.
 Now, we must not betray one another in this manner.

-Unquestionably, prevaricating Trump is declaring some “half-truths”, which perhaps explains his current but unwitting success.
+Unquestionably, prevaricating Trump is declaring some incidental“half-truths”, which perhaps explains his current but unwitting popularity.
 However, many of human history’s worst evils have been perpetrated upon mankind in the name of elite, restrictive, economical individualism.
 While each man is uniquely different from all other men, it is also equally true that no man is an exclusive island, entire unto himself.
-All men everywhere must live in community with one another.
+All men everywhere must live ethically in community with one another.
 To talk of individual rights and freedom without talking of the liberating society which makes it equally possible for all of us is to talk irrationally and twist the fundamental meaning of both societal freedom and unique individual rights, i.e., how to be yourself and apart of society and how to be apart of society and still be yourself.

-As always, however, megalomania Donald John Trump has his implied makeshift behavioral maxims at hand to buttress his self-serving beliefs of narcissistic selfmanship:
+As always, however, megalomania Donald John Trump has his implied makeshift behavioral maxims at hand to buttress his unique self-serving beliefs of narcissistic selfmanship: